-The iPhone 14 Pro is a fantastic phone, even if it’s not necessarily a huge upgrade from the iPhone 13 Pro.
+The iPhone 14 Pro is a fantastic phone that can hold its own in 2023, even if it’s not necessarily a huge upgrade from the iPhone 13 Pro.

 - Great screen that gets very bright outdoors

 - Versatile camera system for both photography and videography